momentohq/public-dev-docs/docs/intro.md

 </head>

 Momento Cache is the world's first truly serverless caching service.
 It provides instant elasticity, scale-to-zero capability, and blazing-fast performance.
 Gone are the days where you need to choose, manage, and provision capacity.
 With Momento Cache, you grab the SDK, you get an end point, input a few lines into your code, and you're off and running.

+Momento Cache and [Momento Topics](./introduction/momento-topics.md) are available in the following cloud providers and Regions:

+**AWS Regions**: us-west-2, us-east-1, eu-west-1, ap-south-1, ap-northeast-1

+**GCP Regions**: us-central1, us-east4, asia-northeast1

+If your prefered provider or Region are not listed, [contact us](mailto:support@momentohq.com) and let's talk.

 ## Learn about caching and Momento Cache and Momento Topics
 In the following pages, you can learn about caching in general and how to use Momento Cache specifically.